CRF West

 General discussion:

-Whitney built this unit himself, the lidar module is about $300, and he designed the controller circuit board.
+In 2024 Whitney Potter built a lidar scanner himself, the lidar module is about $300, and he designed the controller circuit board.
 He’s working on releasing it as an open source project once it’s up to his standards.
-It saves the data into the cloud, basically the output is a text file with all the XYZ points, this is the standard for lidar, and there’s open source software that reads the data to generate a 3D model.
+It saves the data in the cloud, basically the output is a text file with all the XYZ points (this is the standard for lidar), and there’s open source software that reads the data to generate a 3D model.
+Whitney gave us an update on his lidar unit, he has successfully tried it in caves.
+It takes the same amount of time to scan a passage as walking it, there’s no need to set stations and let the lidar scan for a predetermined time.
+The scan could then be transformed into a plan and profile by using another software (or maybe in the future we will get used to seeing cave maps as 3D maps, in screens so that we can rotate them or move through them.

 Fund Status

-There was a slight reduction in the main fund, mostly due to the printing of the CRF Newsletter that’s sent as a hard copies to the park.
-The Garvey fund saw an increase due to interest.
+Our annual expenses are around $150, mostly due to the printing of the CRF Newsletter that’s sent as a hard copies to the park, this comes out of the Lilburn fund.
+The Garvey fund saw an increase due to interest of about $390.

 January